 Here are some ways that my philosophy plays out in my teaching:

 I'm not one of those teachers you'll hear claiming that my instrument is somehow the best.
 Every instrument has different qualities, and I just happen to know the details of guitar more than other instruments.
 I try to keep that in perspective.
 But while no instrument is the best, they aren't all equal.
 A trumpet built with one valve upside-down and hard to reach would be an objectively worse trumpet.
-I happen to feel that the Chapman Stick is largely superior to the electric guitar, although they each have some pros and cons.
+I happen to feel that the Chapman Stick is superior in many ways to the electric guitar, although they each have pros and cons.
 Furthermore, I might argue similarly for Kite-fretting (and I even have a kite-fretted stick-like tapper!).
-Practically speaking, I must admit that, for better or worse, the novelty of the Chapman Stick may be more significant to the overall experience than any acoustic or physical factor.
+Practically speaking, I must admit that, for better or worse, the novelty of these things might be as significant part of the overall experience as any acoustic or physical factor.

 My approach as a teacher is as a knowledgeable and thoughtful guide through this complex world of styles, techniques, cultures, and musical potentials.
 I challenge students to achieve based on their individual goals, interests, and abilities.
 I let them be in charge of their creative directions; but I direct students and make decisions when needed.
 I express my opinions while trying not to impose them.